marlonmetal/avalanche-docs/docs/nodes/maintain/node-backup-and-restore.md

 When running, a complete node installation along with the database can grow to be multiple gigabytes in size.
 Having to back up and restore such a large volume of data can be expensive, complicated and time-consuming.
 Luckily, there is a better way.

 Instead of having to back up and restore everything, we need to back up only what is essential, that is, those files that cannot be reconstructed because they are unique to your node.
-For Avalanchego node, unique files are those that identify your node on the network, in other words, files that define your NodeID.
+For MetalGo node, unique files are those that identify your node on the network, in other words, files that define your NodeID.

 Even if your node is a validator on the network and has multiple delegations on it, you don't need to worry about backing up anything else, because the validation and delegation transactions are also stored on the blockchain and will be restored during bootstrapping, along with the rest of the blockchain data.